Sakshi28720/AQLI/README.md

 The analytical workflow consists of the following phases:

-1. **Data Acquisition** – The AQLI 1998-2021 GADM2 dataset is imported, and relevant regional data is extracted for analysis.
+1. **Data Acquisition** – The AQLI 1998-2021 GADM2 dataset is downloaded.
-2. **Data Cleaning** – The dataset is preprocessed to handle missing values, inconsistencies, and outliers, ensuring data integrity.
+2. **Data Cleaning** – The dataset is preprocessed to handle missing values and inconsistencies.
 3. **Exploratory Data Analysis** – Statistical methods and visualizations are used to identify highly polluted regions and analyze trends.
-4. **Geospatial Mapping**: The GADM2 shapefiles are processed to create GIS-based pollution distribution maps, which provide insights into air quality variations.
+5. **Visualizations**: The findings from the data analysis are presented using various visualizations and maps.

 ---